tier4/caret_doc/docs/visualization/communication/many_to_many_communication.md

 # Many to many communication

 ROS 2 allows topic messages to be published from multiple nodes and to be received by multiple nodes.
-Topic messages who share a same topic messages are transmitted and received among many nodes as the following figure shows.
+Topic messages who share a same topic are transmitted and received among many nodes as the following figure shows.

 ![many-to-many communication](./imgs/many_to_many_communication.svg)